openPCI/open-tao-pcis/brainstorm/readme.md

 # Brainstorm
-Brainstorm is a simulated chat excersize for brainstorming scenarios.
+Brainstorm is a simulated chat exercise for brainstorming scenarios.
 The test-taker will have to participate in a simulated brainstorm group chat.
 Other participants are "bots" that respond with suggestions when the test-taker has not given input within a certain timelimit.